fastify/fastify-dx/packages/fastify-dx-react/README.md

 ├── package.json
 ├── index.html
 ├── client.js
+├── context.js
 ├── server.js
 ├── postcss.config.cjs
 └── vite.config.js
 ```

-The files you see highlighted above as removed are provided out of the box by the `fastify-dx-react` Vite plugin.
-They are located inside the `fastify-dx-react` package in `node_modules`, and dynamically loaded as virtual modules so you don't have to.
-Any of the virtual modules can be overriden by simply placing a file with the same name in your Vite project root.
+Several internal files are provided as virtual modules by Fastify DX.
+They are located inside the `fastify-dx-react` package in `node_modules`, and dynamically loaded so you don't have to worry about them unless you want them overriden.
+In this case, placing a file with the same name as the registered virtual module in your Vite project root will override it.
 You'll find the detailed rundown of all virtual modules [later in this README]().

-See [this blog post]() to learn more about virtual modules.

 ## Install